AlephAlpha/Nekomata/doc/Builtins.md

 ### `sum` (`∑`, `1 -> 1`)

-Take the sum of a list of integers.
+Take the sum of a list of numbers.

 The addition is automatically vectorized with padding zeros.

 ### `product` (`∏`, `1 -> 1`)

-Take the product of a list of integers.
+Take the product of a list of numbers.

 The multiplication is automatically vectorized and fails when the two lists are of different lengths.

 ### `dot` (`∙`, `2 -> 1`)

-Take the dot product of two lists of integers.
+Take the dot product of two lists of numbers.

 The current implementation is simply a composition of mul and sum.

 ### `fromBase` (`b`, `2 -> 1`)

-Convert a list of digits to an integer.
+Convert a list of digits to a number.

 The first argument is the list of digits, the second argument is the base.

+This does not require the digits and the base to be integers.

 This function is automatically vectorized over the base.

 ### `fromBaseRev` (`d`, `2 -> 1`)

-Convert a list of digits in reverse order to an integer.
+Convert a list of digits in reverse order to a number.

 The first argument is the list of digits, the second argument is the base.

+This does not require the digits and the base to be integers.

 This function is automatically vectorized over the base.